nonoahkim1/Instagram_Analyzer/README.md

 **1. Navigate to Your Activity**

-Open Instagram, go to the 'More' menu, and select 'Your Activity'.
+Log in to Instagram, go to the 'More' menu, and select 'Your Activity'.

 ![1_your_activity](https://github.com/nonoahkim1/Instagram_Analyzer/assets/83424774/9effb7f8-fc79-4886-9f4c-f036b7d311c0)